Bogacz-Group/PCVisualisation/README.md

 [![UI Screenshot](src/ui.png)](src/ui.png)

 ## Description
 This repository visualizes inference and learning in predictive coding networks.
-The objective is to play around with the visualisation to get an intuition of how PCN perform inference and learns.
-This code can visualise deep linear PCNs with an arbitrary number of layers (needs to be set in code) and one neuron per layer.
-The visualised PCN contain
+The objective is to play around with the visualisation to get an intuition of how PCN perform inference and learn.
+This code can visualise deep linear PCNs with an arbitrary number of layers and one neuron per layer.
+The visualised PCN contains

-The input layer
+An input layer
 -   is shown at the bottom of the visualisation
 -   mean and std of Gaussian inputs can be set

-The latent layer
+A latent layer
 -   is shown at the top of the visualisation
 -   has a constant activity

-The hidden layers
+Hidden layers
--   change during inference
+-   its activity change during inference
--   are randomly initialised before the first inference step
+-   are randomly initialised before the first inference step ($n=0$)

 Neural activity, weights and biases:
 -   the activity of layer is shown using a dot